dentarg/auth0-blog/_posts/2018-03-01-vuejs-kanban-board-the-development-process.markdown

 For now, we have a nice base to start created our Kanban board.

-## The chrome
+## Styling the Vue.js Kanban Board

 Let's get our header and base styles in place.
-For this app I decided to use [Bootstrap v4](https://getbootstrap.com/), through one of the smart [Bootswatch themes](https://bootswatch.com).
-I chose [Superhero](https://bootswatch.com/superhero/), but you can choose any you like as long as you stick to the standard Bootstrap markup.
-You can decide on a style at the end if you like!
+For this app, we will use [Bootstrap v4](https://getbootstrap.com/) through one of the smart [Bootswatch themes](https://bootswatch.com).
+From there, we will chose the [Superhero](https://bootswatch.com/superhero/) them, but there are some other nice options available as well.

-To insert it into our app, I chose to simply include the link from [BootstrapCDN](https://www.bootstrapcdn.com/bootswatch/) to my chosen theme and put that into my `index.html` file.
+To insert it into our app, let's include the link from [BootstrapCDN](https://www.bootstrapcdn.com/bootswatch/) to the chosen theme and put that into the `index.html` file.

-Later I also want to grab a couple of fancy icons from [FontAwesome](http://fontawesome.io/), so I'll include a link to that too.
-Fortunately, [MaxCDN also provides access to FontAwesome](https://www.bootstrapcdn.com/fontawesome/), so let's get that link too.
+Later, we will also want to grab a couple of fancy icons from [FontAwesome](http://fontawesome.io/).
+Fortunately, [MaxCDN also provides access to this icon library](https://www.bootstrapcdn.com/fontawesome/), so let's get that link too.

-In the end, my `index.html` looks like this.
-Notice the two stylesheet links at the top of the markup, and also the extra container div around the `app` element:
+In the end, our `index.html` file will look like the following code snippet.
+Notice the two stylesheet links at the top of the markup and also the extra container div around the `app` element:

 ```html
 <!DOCTYPE html>